 The way you label your certified organic products will depend on the amount of organic ingredients in them.
 Most crops and single-ingredient products can be labeled “Organic” and use the USDA seal.
 If you are making a multi-ingredient product with some non-organic ingredients, you may be allowed to claim your product is “Made with Organic (specified ingredients).”
-See CCOF’s easy labeling guidelines to help you develop compliant organic labels.
-All certified products must say “Certified organic by CCOF” on the information panel below your company information.
+Visit our Labeling and Logos page for additional informaiton and guidelines.
+All certified products must say “Certified organic by CCOF” on the information panel, below your company information.

 The wording, "Organically Grown in Accordance with California Organic Food Acts of 1990" is no longer allowed on organic labels in California.
 You are not required to list your State Organic Registration number on labels, only invoices.